duncantl/MJSRandPerm/README.md

 was capturing the call frame and the data.frame and was part of the return value.)

-We could probably get more speed.
+We could probably get more speed
   + by using lmerControl()
-    + passing good starting values
+    + to pass good starting values
   + avoiding some unnecessary checks.